cshawnkeech/crossing_the_aisle/README.md

 ## The BPR at Work: The First Congress (Washington Administration)

+Utilizing data from [Voteview's Congressional Roll-Call Database](https://voteview.com/), we are able to calculate the BPR for each individual vote during a specific historical congress.
+Below is a brief analysis showing the BPR for the 1st Congress under Washington.

 Although parties as we know them were only in their nacent stage, UCLA does classify members of the first congress as being either Pro-Administration or Anti-Administration.

-The thistle bars indicate the BPR for each individual vote during the 1st Congress.
+The thistle bars indicate the BPR for votes during the 1st Congress.
 Red, Blue and Green provide the mean, median, and mode BPR respectively.

 ![BPR_1st Congress (Washington Administration)_rc_votes](img/BPR_1st_Congress_(Washington_Administration)_rc_votes_copy.png)